UP: Urban local body polls to be held on May 4, 11 | Politics

 - India

-The Uttar Pradesh State Election Commission on Sunday announced to hold urban local body polls in the state in two phases, on May 4 and 11.
+The Uttar Pradesh State Election Commission on Sunday announced urban local body polls in the state in two phases, on May 4 and 11, three months after the Allahabad High Court quashed the state government's draft notification providing OBC reservation in the civic elections.

-State Election Commissioner Manoj Kumar issued the notification for the elections. ''The voting for the urban local body polls will be held on May 4 and 11,'' he told reporters here.
+State Election Commissioner (SEC) Manoj Kumar issued the notification in this regard. ''The voting for the urban local body polls will be held on May 4 and 11.
+The counting of votes will take place on May 13,'' he told reporters here.

+Model code of conduct across the state has come into force after the issuance of the election notification. ''There will be elections for a total of 14,684 posts in 760 urban local bodies in the state,'' SEC Kumar later said in a statement.
+Earlier in the day, the state government released the final list of reserved seats for mayors of municipal corporations, chairpersons of city councils and city panchayats.

+As per the final list, the mayor seat in Agra has been reserved for SC (female), Jhansi for SC, Shahjahanpur and Firozabad for OBC (female), Saharanpur and Meerut for OBC, and Lucknow, Kanpur and Ghaziabad reserved for women.
+Eight mayor seats of Varanasi, Prayagraj, Aligarh, Bareilly, Moradabad, Gorakhpur, Ayodhya, Mathura-Vrindavan will be unreserved, the government notification said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)